+Fi eather Selection

-Feather Radius: 35 pixels Cancel
+Feather Radius: 35 pixels OK

+Apply effect a t can as bounds Cancel

 9. Click the Edit in Quick Mask button at the bottom of the Tools panel to toggle into Quick Mask mode.

 This mode creates a temporary red overlay (called an Alpha channel) that shows the feathered selection.
 By default, the overlay is semi-transparent, which allows you to see the underlying image.